 Researchers have shown that the Mediterranean diet protects against cardiovascular diseases, cancer, diabetes, Alzheimer’s and Parkinson’s disease.
 Recent studies show that greater adherence to this Mediterranean diet is associated with a 9% reduction in cardiovascular disease.
 The diet is thought to have a positive effect on different risk factors for heart disease and stroke such as blood pressure, cholesterol levels, blood sugar control and weight.

 Key components of the Mediterranean diet are:

-Replacing red meat with fish and poultry & eating fish at least twice a week.
+- Replacing red meat with fish and poultry and eating fish at least twice a week.

-Nuts and seeds are another important component of the Mediterranean diet.
-They are high in the good fats (poly and monounsaturated fats).
-However nuts are also high in calories and therefore should not be taken in large amounts – generally no more than a handful a day.
+Nuts and seeds are other important components of the Mediterranean diet.
+They are high in good fats (poly and monounsaturated fats).
+However, nuts are also high in calories and therefore should not be taken in large amounts – generally no more than a handful a day.
 For the best nutrition, avoid candied or honey-roasted and heavily salted nuts.

 - Switch to whole grains.
 Switch to whole-grain bread and cereal, and begin to eat more brown rice and wholegrain pasta.

 - Snack on nuts.
 Go for unsalted nuts as a healthy snack.
 However, limit to one handful per day.

 - Avoid butter.
 Choose a low-fat spread instead of butter.
 Spread very thinly on bread.